AtsaIsAnnoying/gmp_practice/README.md

 # gmp_practice
-This is a serie of some of the exercises that we did in dlc class.
+This is a series of some of the exercises that we did in dlc class.